 Ex-Permanent Secretary Sir David Bell said universities took more trainees in after a flagship school-based trainee scheme under-recruited.

 School Direct was allocated 25% of teacher training places but recruited only two-thirds of that number.

 The Department for Education said there were never formal targets.

 It stressed that allocations were always over and above what is required.

 However, the new figures show School Direct recruited just 68% of its allocation of 9,586 - representing 20% of the whole pool of teacher trainees in England - rather than its 25% allocation.

 Whereas universities filled all but 255 of the 26,785 training places they were allocated.

-Sir David, who is now vice-chancellor of the University of Reading, said: "The cracks have been papered over thanks to universities stepping in at the last minute to take on unfilled places."'Squeezed out'
+Sir David, who is now vice-chancellor of the University of Reading, said: "The cracks have been papered over thanks to universities stepping in at the last minute to take on unfilled places."